hannobraun/playground/2025-08-02_monobloc/README.md

 { add_two }
 ```

-At runtime, the resulting block that is put on the stack here is equivalent to
+At runtime, the resulting block that is pushed to the stack here is equivalent
-the original `add_two` block.
+to the original `add_two` block.
 The only way to possibly observe the additional
 layer of block is through a slight difference in performance, and even that
 could be optimized.